Services, food boost US producer prices in March

 The so-called core PPI increased 2.9 percent in the 12 months through March, the biggest increase since August 2014, after climbing 2.7 percent in February.

-The U.S. central bank's preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, increased 1.6 percent in February after being stuck at 1.5 percent for four straight months.
+The Fed's preferred inflation measure, the PCE price index excluding food and energy, increased 1.6 percent in February after being stuck at 1.5 percent for four straight months.
+The Labor Department will publish March CPI data on Wednesday.

 They were boosted by a 0.4 percent rise in the cost of outpatient care.
 Overall, the cost of healthcare services rose 0.3 percent in March.
 Those costs feed into the core PCE price index.
 There were also increases in the cost of airline tickets, and cable and satellite subscriber services.